Academic Model Providing Access to Healthcare: Maji Safi (Safe Water)

-The Maji Safi program is dedicated to ensuring access to safe and clean water for all individuals, both at the community and household levels.
-It provides water treatment packets specifically designed to eliminate bacteria causing cholera and typhoid fever.
-These packets are made available for purchase through local shops (dukas).
-Additionally, the program is working on developing community water wells and implementing a hand washing curriculum.
-The ultimate goal is to expand the program and provide safe and accessible water to the 2 million individuals residing within the AMPATH catchment area.
+The Maji Safi program aims to make safe, clean water accessible for all, in both the community and the household.
+It supplies water treatment packets that are designed to kill cholera and typhoid fever bacteria.
+They are sold through the local shops (dukas).
+The community water wells and a hand washing curriculum are also being developed.
+The program hopes to ultimately expand the program to provide safe and available water for the 2 million living in the AMPATH catchment area.